19hours/sg-statutes/Acts/ISEAS – Yusof Ishak Institute Act.md

 (a) the authorisation of the appropriate and necessary expenditure within the funds available to the Institute;

-(b) the preparation of an annual report on the working of the Institute and the preparation of the annual estimates and of such annual statements of account as are required by this Act or by any rules made thereunder;
+(b) the preparation of an annual report on the workings of the Institute, and the preparation of the annual estimates and of such annual statements of account as are required by this Act or by any rules made thereunder;

 (c) the appointment of the senior research staff and the senior administrative staff of the Institute and the appointment of such advisers as the Director may consider necessary or desirable;